How to Become a

 don't change careers alone ad

-What is a Project Manager?
+What is a Business Development Representative?

 A Business Development Representative (often called BDR for short) is an entry-level sales professional primarily responsible for drumming up new potential business opportunities for an organization.
 BDRs are typically at larger companies and play a major role in the earliest stages of the selling process, including things like sourcing customers, qualifying leads and setting appointments for account executives.
 They may also be responsible for conducting research on potential customers (often called a Partner Dossier) and industry trends to identify new opportunities.